zcash/zips/draft-nuttycom-funding-allocation.rst

 Non-requirements
 ================

-The following consideratiosn are explicitly deferred to future ZIPs and are not covered by this proposal:
+The following considerations are explicitly deferred to future ZIPs and are not covered by this proposal:

 1. **Disbursement Mechanism**: The exact method for disbursing the accumulated